 The Intersection in Grand Rapids, MI.

-TICKETS ON SALE NOVEMBER 1ST
+TICKETS ON SALE AT THE DOOR

 Winter Wheat celebrates local Michigan talent through music and dance.

 Enjoy nearly twelve hours of music on two stages at The Intersection!
 With roots running deep in Wheatland Music Festival traditions, Winter Wheat welcomes all to come in out of the cold to warm up with the best traditional music that Michigan has to offer.
 See you there!